Parenting; What Makes A Good Parent

 Family Portraits

 The children both had an assignment at the beginning of the new school year.
 They were to paint a picture of their family doing something memorable during summer vacation.
 The little girl painted a cute beach scene with bright blue water and a yellow sun and a striped beach ball, and her brother playing on his wave board.
 The mom had on sunglasses and a floppy sunhat and she was holding something to her ear.
-The little girl labeled her picture and painted an arrow to the phone her mom was holding and underlined the word with a broad stoke of black paint.
-The dad was listening to his Ipod.
-Another broad stroke of black paint underlined IPOD.
+The little girl labeled her picture and painted an arrow to the phone her mom was holding and underlined the word with a broad stroke of black paint.
+The dad was watching something on his Ipad.
+Another broad stroke of black paint underlined IPAD.

 The boy painted a picture of fireworks exploding into a dark blue, black sky.
 Big, sparkling stars and whirly gigs of purple, gold, silver, green, blue, colors almost like a rainbow.
 He painted many people, but only the backs of them.
 They were looking at the fireworks.
 He said he didn't know which ones were his family because they weren't looking at him, only at the fireworks.
 He said it was fun but it was really hot and crowded and it took them a long time to get out of the parking lot.
 They both said they had fun during summer vacation.